 |Relocation Program Summary (pdf)|

 Work Zone Safety

 Construction zone speed limits are in effect in all construction zones 24/7 and drivers should continue to watch for changing traffic patterns and use caution, especially when workers are present.
-A 45 mph speed limit will be in place.
 Visit the Tollway's Work Zone Safety page.